Contrary to TLC’s advice, there are times when chasing waterfalls is well worth your time!

 Address: 928 West Avenida De Los Arboles, Wildwood Regional Park, Thousand Oaks, CA 91360

 This heavily flowing 40-foot waterfall is in a section of Wildwood Park that also features the notable attraction Lizard Rock.
 A more strenuous hike encompassing both attractions runs around 4.5 miles.
-The route is well posted with sign posts frequently dotted along the route but it’s worth doing research online if you intend to efficiently visit both attractions.
+Luckily, this route is well posted with sign posts frequently dotted along the route.
+It’s worth doing research online if you intend to efficiently visit both attractions.

 Trail Canyon Falls – San Gabriel Mountains